Associate Professor of Marketing

 - Low-Literate Consumers, Text Processing, Consumer Well-Being

 Haeran Jae Ph.D. is an Associate Professor of Marketing in the VCU School of Business.
 She is a native of South Korea and an alumna of the University of Kentucky and Florida Gulf Coast University as well as Pusan National University.
 She worked for Delta Airlines for several years.
 Dr. Jae's research interests include consumer well-being, text processing, low-literate consumers, and consumer responses to product design.
 Dr. Jae has taught promotion management, marketing research, international marketing, and services marketing at undergraduate level and international marketing and service quality management at graduate level.

 Published Intellectual Contributions

-- Jae, H. (in press).
+- Jae, H. (2018).
 The Effectiveness of Closed Caption Videos in Classrooms:Objective versus Subjective Assessments. (vol. 22, pp.1-8).
 Journal of Instructional Pedagogies.

 - Candi, M., Jae, H., Makarem, S. C., Mohan, M. (2017).
 Consumer Response to Functional, Aesthetic and Symbolic Product Design Expressed in Online Reviews. (vol. 81, pp.31-39).
 Journal of Business Research.

 - Makarem, S. C., Jae, H. (2016).
 Consumer Boycott Behavior: An Exploratory Analysis of Twitter Feeds.
 (1 ed., vol. 50, pp.193-223).
 Journal of Consumer Affairs.

 - Jae, H. (2014).
 Developing Promotional Materials for Adult Literacy Programs. (vol. 3, pp.50-55).
 Journal of Research and Practice in Adult Literacy, Secondary, and Basic Education.